Gyeong-Hyeon/AI_Project/Section4/README.md

 How to test? 🎯
 -----------------

-1. Select which type of prediction you want to print on your video.
+**1. Select which type of prediction you want to print on your video.**

 **VERSION 1)** Draw a square box around the detected faces and print only one label with highest prediction rate > Please use ```videosq.py```file for testing.